-How Occupational Therapy Can Help You Regain Your Independence
+How Occupational Therapy Can Help Seniors Regain Independence

 Taking a shower.
 Getting dressed.
 Feeding ourselves.
 Going to the bathroom.
 Rehab therapists call them activities of daily living or ADLs.
 Normally, we don’t give them much thought.